Skip to main content

 The land provides important habitats for a wide variety of flora and fauna but it is also a valuable resource for locals and visitors.
 There are popular recreational routes through the forest including an informal route that links to Glen Creran and Glenachulish and a path to the James o’ the Glen Bothy, which is maintained by the Mountain Bothies Association.

-1. Develop plans for the removal of all the larch from Duror, balancing the risk of disease spread with the needs of sustainable forest management and the safe recovery of the timber
+2. Develop plans for the removal larch from Duror, balancing the risk of disease spread with the needs of sustainable forest management and the safe recovery of the timber

-2. Implement timely thinning and manage LISS / CCF where this is feasible and compatible with required larch removal
+3. Implement timely thinning and manage Low Impact Silviculture Systems (LISS) / Continuous Cover Forestry (CCF) where this is feasible and compatible with required larch removal

-4. Review the restocking in areas with low YC on wet soils and where peat may be present in discrete areas or in a mosaic
+5. Review the restocking in areas with low Yield Class on wet soils and where peat may be present in discrete areas or in a mosaic

-5. Grow some productive broadleaves, where this is compatible with safety, slope and soil conservation
+6. Grow some productive broadleaves, where this is accessible for management; compatible with safety, slope and soil conservation

-6. Restore the Plantations on Ancient and long established Woodland Sites of high-medium ecological potential to native woodland (within the current rotation where appropriate) and protect Ancient Woodland Sites - balancing the need for economic sustainability with restocking and management of low ecological potential PAWS
+7. Restore the Plantations on Ancient and long established Woodland Sites of high-medium ecological potential (along the River Duror) to native woodland and protect Ancient Woodland Sites - balancing the need for economic sustainability with restocking and management of low ecological potential PAWS

-7. Strengthen native broadleaves in riparian zones and develop a network of native broadleaved woodland that will eventually link through Duror, from Glenachulish to Bealach and Appin
+8. Strengthen native broadleaves in riparian zones and develop a network of native broadleaved woodland that longer term, will eventually link through Duror, from Glenachulish to Bealach and Appin

 Timeline

-• Feb/March 2024: Public Consultation on the draft LMP
+• July – September 2024: public consultation on the draft LMP

-• April 2024: Submission of final draft LMP to Scottish Forestry for consideration
+• End of September 2024: submission of final draft LMP to Scottish Forestry for consideration

 Documents and maps